SAP-samples/teched2025-IN165/exercises/ex2SYD/README.md

 >
 > If you want to play around just for yourself, add your number to the topic, ideally at the beginning.
 Make sure you add it when subscribing as well.
 >
-> Instead of city/sydney/food/traditional/dosa/ready
+> Instead of city/sydney/food/australian/lamington/ready
-> publish to or listen to XXX/city/sydney/food/traditional/dosa/ready
+> publish to or listen to XXX/city/sydney/food/australian/lamington/ready
 > where you replace XXX with your number
 >

-4. Register the consumer to listen to the dosa topic - we just want to learn about dosa being ready
+4. Register the consumer to listen to the lamington topic - we just want to learn about dosa being ready

-For this subscribe the consumer to the topic <b>city/bangalore/food/traditional/dosa/*</b>
+For this subscribe the consumer to the topic <b>city/sydney/food/australian/lamington/*</b>

 ![Pic 7](../../images/ex2-7a-SYD.png)

-5. Send a dosa.ready event to the topic city/sydney/food/traditional/dosa/ready
+5. Send a lamington.ready event to the topic city/sydney/food/australian/lamington/ready

-Go to the Publisher, add a payload to the message field (e.g. dosa for Gautham), put city/bangalore/food/traditional/dosa/ready into the topic field and click Publish
+Go to the Publisher, add a payload to the message field (e.g. lamington for Scott), put city/sydney/food/australian/lamington/ready into the topic field and click Publish

 ![Pic 7](../../images/ex2-7b-SYD.png)